PetropoulakisPanagiotis/producer-consumer/README.md

 # Producer-Consumer Problem

 **One producer and n consumers(with shared memory)** <br />
-<p class="text-right">In this simulation, one producer sends m elements to n consumers.
+<p>In this simulation, one producer sends m elements to n consumers.
 These elements are stored in a shared memory segment with a capacity of one element.
 Each element contains a random int and a time stamp.
 At the end of this simulation, each consumer exports a results.txt file that contains the m elements, its pid and its running average time(= the time needed to collect all the m items).</p>

 ## How It Works
 <strong>Semaphores:</strong>